enermaps/enermaps/README.md

 # Linting

-We run a series of linter which are listed in linter-requirements.txt with their version.
+We run a series of linters which are listed in linter-requirements.txt with their version.

 You can either run them manually, automatically each time you do a commit, or both.